bayytr/node-metadata/README.md

 2. Set the output directory where processed images will be saved
 3. Configure max title characters (default: 200) and max tags (default: 45)
 4. Enter your API keys for OpenAI and/or Google Gemini
-5. Select which AI model to use
+5. Select which AI to use (GPT or Gemini)
+6. Select specific model for the chosen AI
-6. Process your images
+7. Process your images

 ### How It Works

 1. The tool reads images from your input directory
-2. Each image is compressed to reduce size before sending to AI
+2. Each image is compressed and resized to 300px on the longest side before sending to AI
 3. The selected AI model generates a title and tags based on the image content
 4. Metadata is embedded in the image using exiftool
 5. The processed image is saved to the output directory